Common types of stinging insects in South Carolina

-There are many different species of stinging insects that can be found living in and around homes in Lexington, Columbia, and Midland of South Carolina.
+There are many different species of stinging insects that can be found living in and around homes in Lexington, Columbia, and the Midlands of South Carolina.
 Some helpful information about the most common species of stinging insects in South Carolina as well as some professional stinging insect prevention tips is listed below.

 Carpenter bees are large in size.
 Their large size often causes these black and yellow bees to be mistaken for bumble bees because of their similar appearance.
 However, carpenter bees have smooth, shiny, black abdomen, unlike bumblebees whose abdomens are fuzzy and yellow.